-Exception Specification
+12 Exception Specification

+If a method does not catch a checked exception (whether a checked user-defined exception or a checked exception available by the language) then it should declare it as thrown (if not the compiler will spot this error and force you to change your code):

 '''

-If a method does not catch a checked exception (whether a

-checked user-defined exception or a checked exception available by

-the language) then it should declare it as thrown (if not the

-compiler will spot this error and force you to change your code):

-public void read (BufferedReader in) throws IOException
+public void read(BufferedReader in) throws IOException {

-s

 value = Double.parseDouble(in.readLine());

 name =in.readLine();

 }

-}

 '''

-- If a method declares an Exception as thrown then it is the responsibility of the caller of that method to catch the exception. - If the caller declares this as also thrown, the exception propagates up to the main() method. - If this does not catch the exception, then the JVM will report you when the exception occurs and prints the StackTrace.
+If a method declares an Exception as thrown, then it is the responsibility of the caller of that method to catch the exception.
+If the caller declares this as also thrown, the exception propagates up to the main() method.
+If this does not catch the exception (but it simply declares as "thrown" as well), then the JVM will report you when the exception occurs and prints the StackTrace.